willemverbuyst/school-dashboard-server/README.md

 ## <a name="gitWorkflow"></a>Git workflow

 Work on the development branch.
 Create a new branch for each feature and commit regularly.
-Push to github and make a pullrequest to the development branch.
+Push to github and make a pull request to the development branch.
 When project was finished I merged it into the master for deployment.

-Click the link to a sample of a pull request.
+Click the link for a sample of a pull request.

 [Feat data teacher](https://github.com/willemverbuyst/school-dashboard-frontend/pull/21)